You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 To date, Medtronic and the Medtronic Foundation have pledged more than $36 million to COVID-19 response efforts.
 From monetary grants to product donations, the collective effort is contributing to the global healthcare response, while also supporting underserved communities hit hardest by the pandemic.

-“This is much more than just providing financial support — we’re all-hands-on-deck across our organization, building partnerships with NGOs, healthcare professionals, patient groups, and others with the goal to improve outcomes for vulnerable populations,” added Bhatt.
+“This is much more than just providing financial support — we’re all-hands-on-deck across our organisation, building partnerships with NGOs, healthcare professionals, patient groups, and others with the goal to improve outcomes for vulnerable populations,” added Bhatt.

 In a time like this, there’s nothing more important.